tasanyphy01773/tasanyphy01773/README.md

 ### Hi there, This is Tahmidul Azom Sany

-## I'm a Physicist and Climate Research(Data) Enthusiastic!!
-- 🔭 Current Project: Tropical Cyclone BoB, ML Downscalling
+- 🔭 Current Project: Seasonal Preditibility, Extreme Precipitation Prediction, Tropical Cyclone
-- 🔭 I work with Python on ML, DS, Computational Physics and Climate Data
+- 🔭 I research interest is on Climate Dynamics, Machine learning for Climate science, Climate Modeling, Data Assimilation, Tropical Cyclone, Precipitation, Extreme Events
-- 🥅 2022 Goals: To be an expert in Python and ML
+- 🥅 2022 Goals: To be an expert in Python and ML (You can already call me an expert now).

+## I'm a Climate Researcher and Physicist!!
+I am a graduate student of the Department of Physics at Shahjalal University of Science and Technology, Sylhet.
+I have more than two years of research experience in atmospheric physics and climate dynamics.
+I like using Python and Machine Learning techniques to analyze climate data and explore the physical science behind climate phenomena.

+My current research/project: My undergraduate thesis project is on predicting extreme precipitation using Machine Learning techniques under the supervision of Dr. Tanvir Ahmed (Associate Professor, Department of Physics, SUST).
+I have worked on tropical cyclone activities in the Bay Of Bengal under global warming which is under review in the Journal of Climate titled “the role of tropical easterly jet on the Bay of Bengal's tropical cyclones: observed climatology and future projection”, under the supervision of Dr. Abdullah Al Fahad, (Climate Physicist, NASA GSFC).
+Currently, I am working on another project with Dr. Fahad to explore and improve seasonal to multiyear climate predictability with explainable machine learning models.

+## Skills/Tools:

+Programming Languages: Python, R, Mathematica, C Python Packages: Cartopy, Metpy, Numpy, Pandas, Matplotlib, Tkinter Machine Learning: Scikit-learn, Keras, Tensorflow Other Skills: Linux, HPC, Latex, HTML, CSS, Excel, GIS, Remote Sensing.

+Email: tahmidulazomsany@gmail.com, tasanyphy01773@gmail.com

 ### Connect with me: